 - What outcomes do you expect?

-As you plan to roll out your 360, remember that implementing the initiative is inherently labor-intensive.
-Despite technological advances in data collection and reporting, a lot of human beings have to do what they are supposed to do for this to work well.
-Be sure administrative roles and processes are clear, create a realistic timetable, and communicate.
-The best assessments will go nowhere without a thorough communication plan.
+As you plan to roll out your 360, remember that implementing the initiative requires a strong communication plan.
+Desite technological advances in data collection and reporting, a lot of human beings have to do what they’re supposed to do for this to work well.

-Finally, be sure that everyone involved knows that assessment is not development.
+Be sure that everyone involved knows that assessment isn’t development.
 Receiving, evaluating and discussing a 360-degree feedback report is assessment.
 Development is what happens afterwards — and development is what matters most to organizations.
-For the organization and the individual to get the most out of this process, there needs to be a process for creating a development plan, support and follow-through.
+For the organization and the individual to maximize the effectiveness of a 360, there needs to be a process for creating a development plan, support, and follow-through.

 Tips for 360 Success

-It’s possible to avoid these 4 common pitfalls.
-You greatly improve the odds for a successful 360-degree initiative when you:
+You greatly improve the odds for implementing a successful 360-degree initiative when you:

-- Use the assessment process to leverage developmental activities.
+- Use the process to leverage developmental activities.

-With careful, strategic planning and strategic clarity, your organization can leverage the full strength of this useful assessment tool.
-Learn more about our 360 and assessment offerings can also prevent these common shortcomings.
+With careful, strategic planning, your organization can leverage the full strength of a 360 assessment tool.